What is the duty to mitigate damages?

 Denise entered into a contract to have her roof repaired and, unfortunately, the contractor she hired starts the work but never completes it.
 Denise sues the contractor for breach of contract.
 Her damages include the costs to complete the work, but she hires the most expensive contractor she can find to do the work and takes no reasonable cost-avoiding steps.
 Denise has failed to mitigate damages because she could have hired a contractor whose costs are reasonable and comparable to what the original contractor charged.
 In respect to damages, she will likely only receive compensation for the cost she should have incurred, not the unnecessarily inflated cost she did incur.

 Gary has lost his job and is receiving unemployment compensation.
 The Employment Development Department in Gary’s state tells him that he needs to submit evidence that he has applied for at least three jobs every week.
-Gary ignores that and instead of looking for work, he takes a European vacation.
+Gary ignores that direction, and instead of looking for work, he takes a European vacation.
 Gary has failed to mitigate damages because applying for jobs may have resulted in employment which would have ended his need for unemployment compensation.
 Therefore, the Department might cut short Gary’s unemployment benefits, or at least not let him receive benefits for the time he was on that European vacation because he was not doing what he reasonably could to reduce his losses.

 As is evident from these examples, mitigation of damages means taking reasonable steps to minimize damages.
 Failure to do so may reduce the compensation to which you’d otherwise be entitled.